betterscientificsoftware/bssw.io/Events/2025-11-tutorial-r3sw.md

 The R3Sw tutorial offers a practical and accessible approach to building reliable, maintainable, and trustworthy research software through thoughtful design, systematic testing, and automated reasoning, while preserving the creativity and speed essential to research.
+Through hands-on exercises, participants will learn to transform research code into modular, testable, and verifiable software, exploring a “ladder of rigor” that spans techniques such as unit testing, property-based testing, and theorem proving.

 Participants will learn to reason about code the same way they reason about science: by forming hypotheses, testing them, and refining their understanding and designs through evidence.